The link between vaccines and autism

 Vaccines can cause autism.

-[P1] Vaccines can aggravate underlying existing conditions.
+[P1] Vaccines carry side effects that can be severe.
 [P2] Therefore, they are not safe.